kluein/mercury-parser-api/README.md

 # Mercury Parser API
 This a fork of the dockerized [Mercury Parser API](https://github.com/HenryQW/mercury-parser-api).
-In order to use this as a drop-in replacement in [metaurl](https://github.com/kluein/metaurl/blob/master/lib/metaurl/readability_page.rb), we added header-based authentication through a static token (see [authentication commit](https://github.com/kluein/mercury-parser-api/commit/ac3861692104f9630b5f6bd64039f9c6b84c0b59)).
+To use this as a drop-in replacement in [metaurl](https://github.com/kluein/metaurl/blob/master/lib/metaurl/readability_page.rb), we added header-based authentication through a static token (see [authentication commit](https://github.com/kluein/mercury-parser-api/commit/ac3861692104f9630b5f6bd64039f9c6b84c0b59)).

-The deployed version of the Klue Mercury Parser api can be accessed at: [URL](https://klue-mercury-parser-api-44dzajcu4a-ue.a.run.app)
+The Klue Mercury Parser Api is exposed at: [URL](https://klue-mercury-parser-api-44dzajcu4a-ue.a.run.app)

 ## Build/Run
 ```bash